ChrisOrgan/Generalized-Variance-Inflation-Factor/README.md

 # Generalized-Variance-Inflation-Factor GVIF)
-- Variance inflation factors are not fully applicable to models, which include a set of regressors (i.e. indicator regressors for the same categorical variable), or polynomial regressors.
+- Variance inflation factors are not fully applicable to models that include a set of one-hot encoded regressors (i.e. recoded multinomial categorical variables), or polynomial regressors.
 - Generalized VIF (GVIF): Fox and Monette 1992; is a solution
     - GVIF = det(R11) * det(R22) / det(R)
         where: